-- R.: Daughter No. 1, 16 years old, incredibly easygoing and pleasant, soccer player, cook, my partner in sports viewing; would have her phone surgically attached to her hand if we let her.
+- R.: Daughter No. 1, 18 years old, incredibly easygoing and pleasant, soccer player, cook, writer, my partner in sports viewing; would have her phone surgically attached to her hand if we let her.

-- Q.: Daughter No. 2, 11 years old, whose spirit, sass, and brilliance are simultaneously exhilarating and exhausting; a gymnast with designs on Harvard, followed by a career as a lawyer and pastry chef.
+- Q.: Daughter No. 2, 13 years old, whose spirit, sass, and brilliance are simultaneously exhilarating and exhausting; a creative with designs on American U. and Harvard, followed by a career as a lawyer and pastry chef.

 - Pets: Sawyer and Shadow, a pair of black cats who are probably brother and sister and who are weird even by feline standards.

 - Cooper: The household’s previous cat, who passed away just shy of 18 years old, and whom I continue to miss dearly.

 Why “Dadlibbing”?
 Like all parents and all creatives, I’m really just making it up as I go.
 You know … adlibbing?